darrellroot/PackageEtherCapture/README.md

 **Access to /dev/bpf* is not available on iOS.
 So capturing packets from the wire is only supported for MacOS**

 **Access to /dev/bpf* is not possible for sandboxed apps.
-So capturing packets in an app in the MacOS App store is not possible. :-( **
+So capturing packets in an app in the MacOS App store is not possible.**

 ## Dependencies